veillette/opticsTextbook/content/Chap02GeometricalOptics/GeometricalOptics.md

 ```

-It is easy to express the $z$-coordinate $s_i$ with respect to the coordinate system with origin at the vertex of $L_2$ of the final image point, in the $z$-component $s_o$ with respect to the origin at the vertex of lens $L_1$ of the object point.
+It is easy to express the $z$-coordinate $s_i$ with respect to the coordinate system with origin at the vertex $V_2$ of the final image point, in the $z$-component $s_o$ with respect to the origin at the vertex of lens $L_1$ of the object point.
 We use the Lensmaker's Formula for each lens while taking care that the proper local coordinate systems are used.
 The intermediate image $P'$ due to lens $L_1$ has $z$-coordinate $s_{1i}$ with respect to the coordinate system with origin at the vertex $V_1$, which satisfies:

 ```{math}